PradeepLoganathan/AgenticAI-Triage-System/README.md

-  participant WF as TriageWorkflow participant CA as ClassifierAgent participant EA as EvidenceAgent participant MCP as MCP Bridge participant TA as TriageAgent participant RA as RemediationAgent participant SA as SummaryAgent
+  participant WF as TriageWorkflow participant CA as ClassifierAgent participant EA as EvidenceAgent participant ExtMCP as External MCP participant TA as TriageAgent participant KBA as KnowledgeBaseAgent participant RA as RemediationAgent participant SA as SummaryAgent